May 30, 2023 · fp, haskell and language

 fib n = fib (n-1) + fib (n-2)

-Denotational semantics is compositional. fib 2 depends on the meaning of its constituents, fib 1 and fib 0.
-To achieve compositionality, an expression must be referentially transparent meaning that it can be replaced with its corresponding value without changing the program's behavior.
+To maintain compositionality, an expression must be referentially transparent, meaning it can be replaced with its equivalent value without altering the program's outcome.

 > 10 `div` 2